-The formula for calculation of the percentage of normal spoilage is as follows:
+The formula for calculation of the percentage of normal Spoilage is as follows:

-Most of the time there is a predetermined range within which this percentage should lie based on experience or industry best practices.
+Most of the time, there is a predetermined range within which this percentage should lie based on experience or industry best practices.

 #2 – Abnormal

-Loss raw material or finished goods inventory due to unexpected reasons such as theft, fire, or in transit are some of the examples.
+Some examples are the loss of raw material or finished goods inventoryFinished Goods InventoryFinished goods inventory refers to the final products acquired from the manufacturing process or through merchandise.
+It is the end product of the company, which is ready to be sold in the market. due to unexpected reasons such as theft, fire, or in transit.
 It can be avoided and occurs only due to the lack of precautions.
-Therefore, this type is not adjusted in the cost of goods sold but it takes to in the profit and loss statement.
-Therefore, the abnormal loss doesn’t increase the per-unit cost of goods sold.
-There is no formula for its calculations as it is not fixed or expected.
+Therefore, this type is not adjusted in the cost of goods sold, but it takes into account the profit and loss statement.
+Thus, the abnormal loss doesn’t increase the per-unit cost of goods sold.
+There is no formula for its calculations, as it is not fixed or expected.

 Difference Between Spoilage and By-Product